RWooters/Textclassifier/README.md

 # Text classifier
-The first draft of an AI text classifier
+The first draft of an AI ML HD SyFy text classifier